Clay Bartholow's (W0LED) Question for the Net

 Hams in the park

-On the second Saturday of each month, local ham radio operators normally meet at the Long Lake Regional Park in New Brighton to operate, show off their gear and test ham radio related equipment.
+On the second Saturday of each month, local ham radio operators normally meet at the Long Lake Regional Park in New Brighton at the lower parking lot to operate, show off their gear and test ham radio related equipment.
 The event starts at noon.
-The next date for this event is September 13, 2025.
 This is an event of interest to ACRC members, but is not an ACRC event.
 Hope to see you there!

 Additional information